Michielvde1253/skyrama-private-server/README.md

 ## How to run the code locally

 In order to run the code, simply download the .zip from Github and run server.py.
+Make sure you have installed the required libraries from requirements.txt first.

 You will need a browser that supports Flash (and Flash Player itself) to run the game.
 Alternatively, you can use https://flash.pm/browser/.